 - Stepper Motor / Microstep Driver / Controller

 - Eliminates Motor Wires

 - Encoder Options Available

-- Microstep Divisor of 10
+- Microstep Divisors of 8, 4, 2, or Full Step

 - Compact Package

-- 20-80V Power Requirement
+- 12-24V Power Requirement

 - RS485 Communications

 - TTL Logic or 24V Level Inputs Available

 - Ideal for Precise Positioning

-- 0.18° Step Resolution
+- 0.225° Resolution at Eighth Step

 - Efficient and Durable

 - Long Life Expectancy

-The 34MDSI Series has a compact construction that integrates a simple indexer/driver/controller, microstepping driver and a stepper motor in one streamline package.
+The 23MDSI Series has a compact construction that integrates a simple indexer/controller, microstepping driver and a stepper motor in one streamline package.
 With the three parts combined into one casing, the need to include motor wires has been eliminated.
-The microstepping driver will operate off 20VDC minimum to 80VDC maximum.
-The 34MDSI Series has an output current capability of 1.5 Amps minimum to 10.0 Amps maximum (Peak Rating).
+The high-torque step motor can generate up to 230 oz-in of torque.
+The microstepping driver will operate off 12VDC minimum to 24VDC maximum with a maximum power intake of 40W.
 The inputs are capable of running from either open collector, TTL level logic outputs or 24VDC outputs from PLCs and are all active low.
-The microstepping driver features resolution of 2000 steps/revolution, providing smooth rotary operation.
-The 34MDSI Series comes in either a single shaft versions or a double shaft version with optical encoder.
-Motor stack lengths of 1, 2, or 3 allow for varying amounts of start-up torque, dynamic torque and inertia.
-The 34MDSI Series features built in over temperature and short circuit shut down protection.
-It also has automatic 50% reduction in stepper motor current after indexing is complete and status LED's to indicate power on (green LED), motor running (yellow LED) and communication errors (red LED).
+The microstepping driver features resolutions from 200 - 1600 steps/revolution, providing smooth rotary operation.
+The 23MDSI Series comes in either a single shaft version or a double shaft version with optional encoder.
+Motor stack lengths of 1/2, 1, 2, or 3 allow for varying amounts of start-up torque, dynamic torque and inertia.
+Standard motors that have the 04 and 10 encoder part number call out, do not come with an index.
+An index channel as well as other CPR options are available on special request.
+The 23MDSI Series features built in over temperature and short circuit shut down protection.
+It also has automatic 70% reduction in stepper motor current after indexing is complete and status LED's to indicate power on (green LED) and motor running (yellow LED).